 A criminal defense lawyer can determine whether the officer's actions during a stop and arrest were unlawful and file motions to suppress evidence arising from the encounter.

-At Hager & Schwartz, P.A., our Miami team stands up for our clients and explores every legal avenue to protect their rights.
+At Hager & Schwartz, P.A., our Miami criminal defense team stands up for our clients and explores every legal avenue to protect their rights.
 For the legal representation you need, call us at (305) 330-1360 or contact us online today.